Want the heads up when new stories drop? Subscribe Here

 It’s about HOW to create a digital magazine like Foundr.

-We’ve also expanded our presence with our blog, ebooks, and online courses, and recently officially launched our most exciting product to date—Foundr Club, a private club for entrepreneurs.
+Foundr has also expanded its presence with our most exciting product to date—Foundr Club, a private club for entrepreneurs.

 Now that we’re on the other side, we can say with confidence that while the digital magazine play is not an easy game, anyone with hustle can win.
-The surface has only been scratched in this business and there is still a lot to gain for hungry entrepreneurs looking to build a profitable magazine.
+The surface has only been scratched in this business and there is still a lot to gain for hungry entrepreneurs looking to profit in the media space.
 Even if you are not an entrepreneur aiming to build a media company, a magazine could be the marketing strategy you’ve been looking for.

 Deciding whether to build a magazine

 First off, check to see if there are successful digital magazines in your niche.
-If not, this may be a red flag that that digital magazines are not well-suited for your target audience.
+If not, this may be a red flag that a digital magazine is not well-suited for your target audience.
 It may be that your target audience is older, and prefers print magazines.
 Or perhaps there isn’t enough varied content in your niche to create regular publications.
 You can only find out by doing research to prove your concept.

 Another consideration is money.
 Startup costs required to create a quality digital magazine can be relatively high (as detailed below).
 To compound the problem, digital magazines do not have high price points—in some niches, you’ll find the prices hovering around only $0.99 an issue.
 In order to recoup your investment and start generating profit, you’ll have to amass a large audience, which may require some further investment.